suborbital/docs/website/docs/e2-core/usage/authentication.md

 # Authentication

-Atmo helps with authenticating these requests by injecting the `Authorization` header to your Runnable's requests based on the configuration in your Directive.
+E2Core helps with authenticating these requests by injecting the `Authorization` header to your Runnable's requests based on the configuration in your Directive.

 For example: